Fort Leonard Wood is an unusual backdrop for a love story — unless you are Donald and Nicole Van Velzer.

 “I feel incredibly lucky and honored to have this chance for growth and support during a time of transition, and I learned more about how to optimize the HOH experience based on his participation,” Jen said.
 “Doing this (Corporate Fellowship Program) together gives us yet another shared experience that is really fulfilling.”

-The fellowship features a 12-week syllabus and runs three times a year at select military installations and in host cities around the country.
-Each cohort consists of 15 to 30 active duty service members and may also include veterans and military spouses in select locations.
+The fellowship features a 12-week syllabus and runs three times a year at select military installations and in host cities around the United States.